karlvr/consistent.js/README.md

 Note above that the scope contains a property `scope.$.index` that contains the 0-based index of the current repeated block.
 You can’t access this property directly from the DOM as it is inside the `$` object, but you can use a value function to access it (and to add 1 to it if you want the index to be 1-based!).

-Another interesting thing is happening here, which will be clearer after reading the Parent scopes section.
-The `scope.index` value function is added to the parent scope.
-Each repeating block gets a child scope, which when it looks for the `index` property falls back to the parent scope.
+Another interesting thing is happening in this example, which will be clearer after reading the Parent scopes section.
+An `index` value function is added to the parent scope.
+Each repeating block gets a child scope, which when it looks for the `index` property will fall back to the parent scope.
 When a value function is called in a parent scope, `this` is set to the child scope.
-So `return this.$.index` returns the index of the child scope.
+So `return this.$.index` above returns the index from the child scope!

 It is also possible to repeat a collection of elements.
 See Repeating multiple elements in the Advanced section.